 Criminologia Forense - Qualification awarded: Diploma d'Especialització/Diploma de Postgrau (Degree Universitat Barcelona)

-This course examines the role of law in the context of modern relationships and family life.
+This module examines the role of law in the context of modern relationships and family life.
 This includes issues such as living together, marriage, divorce and the law relating to children, and related issues of tax, family property and inheritance.
-You will consider the law relating to unmarried and married couples, same sex relationships and extended families (including older relatives) through a series of case studies based on real-life situations.
-The course deals primarily with the law of England and Wales.

-This course builds on the knowledge and skills developed in Understanding law (W200) and examines a further two Foundations of Legal Knowledge: public law and criminal law.
-Public law considers the relationship between citizen and state; the structure of state institutions; how government action may be challenged (judicial review); the legal values that determine a citizen’s rights and duties; and an outline of civil liberties law.
+This module builds on the knowledge and skills developed in Understanding law (W200) and examines a further two Foundations of Legal Knowledge: public law and criminal law.

-This course examines the two Foundations of Legal Knowledge covered by the Law of Obligations: Contract and Tort.
+This module examines the two Foundations of Legal Knowledge covered by the Law of Obligations: Contract and Tort.
 In Contract Law you will consider the legal requirements for the formation of a contract together with its content.
-You will study the law relating to exclusion of liability, discharge from a contract and the remedies available for breach of contract and misrepresentation.
-In the Law of Tort you will consider the basis of tortious liability and specific torts such as negligence, nuisance and trespass

 Since its first edition in 2005, the International Summer University has gained increasing global recognition.
 We are proud to again be the host to students from all over the world this summer.
 Our courses, all of them taught in English, are designed to challenge and inspire participants in highly popular fields of intellectual property and biotechnology.